rais-manasiya/laravel-lumen-rest-api-with-token/README.md

 - `app` - Contains all the Eloquent models
 - `app/Http/Controllers` - Contains all the api controllers
+- `app/Providers` - Contains all the service providers
 - `config` - Contains all the application configuration files
 - `database/migrations` - Contains all the database migrations
 - `routes` - Contains all the api routes defined in web.php file